'Bernie Bros' Troll Democrat Debate in South Carolina: 'This Sh*t Gets Too Serious'

 But there may be more than fun at stake.

-Trevin McCoy, a senior at the College of Charleston studying political science, told Breitbart News that the group was partly organized through the Committee to Defend the President, a super PAC.
+Trevin McKoy, a senior at the College of Charleston studying political science, told Breitbart News that the group was partly organized through the Committee to Defend the President, a super PAC.

 The super PAC paid for a giant “Biden Corn Pops” sign, a reference to one of former Vice President Joe Biden’s legendary tales.
-But “everything else is homemade,” McCoy said.
+But “everything else is homemade,” McKoy said.

 The group includes conservative activists from the college, as well as the University of South Carolina.